 - Importance: Gaps may be organized into the categories of high, medium, and low by their perceived importance.
-The organization might consider impact on business objectives, impact on cybersecurity objectives, risk to critical infrastructure or equipment, and/or other factors significant to the business. - Timeframe: Gaps may be organized by implementation timeframe by considering how rapidly the gap needs to be and can be resolved.
-For example, gaps could be organized as short-, mid-, and long-term. - Quadrant: Examining both importance and timeframe might be more insightful than either criterion alone, as gaps can fall into one of four quadrants (i.e., high-short, high-long, low-short, low-long). - Cost-Benefit Analysis: A cost-benefit analysis (CBA) takes a detailed look at the capital costs of potential actions and estimated benefits gained to compare actions by their predicted effect on future revenues.
-A CBA might be appropriate for organizations accustomed to using such analysis in regular business decisions. - Weighted Analysis: An organization can develop quantifiable measures to assign numerical weights to the importance of addressing a gap.
-To gauge gaps using these criteria, organizations may want to identify the activities and resources needed to address the gaps to create a more robust data set for analysis.
+The organization might consider impact on organizational objectives, impact on cybersecurity objectives, risk to critical infrastructure or equipment, and/or other factors significant to the organization. - Timeframe: Gaps may be organized by implementation timeframe by considering how rapidly the gap needs to be and can be resolved.
+For example, gaps could be organized as short-, mid-, and long-term. - Quadrant: Examining both importance and timeframe might be more insightful than either criterion alone, as gaps can fall into one of four quadrants (i.e., high-short, high-long, low-short, low-long).